sep96/VidLingo/README.md

 - .NET 6.0 or later
 - Visual Studio 2022 (or any other IDE supporting .NET development)
 - An API key for a translation service (e.g., Google Translate or DeepL)
-- SQLite (or any other preferred storage method)
+- SQLite (or another preferred storage method)

 ### Installation